Testing Atorvastatin to Lower Colon Cancer Risk in Longstanding Ulcerative Colitis

 Intervention

-Atorvastatin Calcium, Biospecimen Collection, Placebo Administration, Biopsy of Colon, Questionnaire Administration
+Atorvastatin Calcium, Biopsy of Colon, Biospecimen Collection, Placebo Administration, Questionnaire Administration

 Condition